Nausicaä of the Valley of the Wind (manga): Influences

-Among the inspirations for the environmental themes Miyazaki has mentioned the Minamata Bay mercury pollution.
+Among the inspirations for the environmental themes, Miyazaki mentioned the Minamata Bay mercury pollution.
 The Sea of Corruption is based on the forests on the Japanese island of Yakushima and the marshes of the Sivash, or Rotten Sea, in Ukraine.
 (Note: The Japanese name for the Sea of Corruption 腐海 (fukai), consists of the kanji for decay and sea.
 Also translated as Toxic Jungle or Sea of Decay in manga translations and in the film's subtitles.
 Miyazaki mentioned its origin in the interview published in Watercolor Impressions.)
 The works of botanist Sasuke Nakao were among Miyazaki's inspirations for the environment of the story.
 Miyazaki mentions Nakao in the context of a question he was asked about the place Nausicaä takes in the ecology boom, explaining his shift from a desert to a forest setting.
 Nakao's influence on his work has been noted by Shiro Yoshioka.
-Miyazaki has identified Tetsuji Fukushima's Sabaku no Maō 沙漠の魔王 (The Evil Lord of the Desert), a story he first read while still in primary school, as one of his earliest influences.
-Kentaro Takekuma has also observed this continuity in Miyazaki's work and places it within the tradition of illustrated stories, (絵物語, emonogatari), and manga Miyazaki read while growing up, pointing out the influence of Fukushima on Miyazaki's People of the Desert which he in turn identifies as a precursor for both Shuna's Journey, created in watercolour and printed in colour, and Nausicaä.
+Miyazaki has also cited Tetsuji Fukushima's Sabaku no Maō 沙漠の魔王 (The Evil Lord of the Desert), a story he first read while still in primary school, as one of his earliest influences.
+Kentaro Takekuma observed this continuity in Miyazaki's work and places it within the tradition of illustrated stories, known as (絵物語, emonogatari), and manga Miyazaki read while growing up, pointing out the influence of Fukushima on Miyazaki's People of the Desert, which he in turn identifies as a precursor for both Shuna's Journey, created in watercolour and printed in colour, and Nausicaä.